Campylobacter Infection in Dogs

 How is campylobacteriosis treated?

 The two most common bacteria that cause campylobacteriosis, Campylobacter jejuni and Campylobacter upsaliensis, are resistant to many antibiotics.
-Erythromycin or tylosin are the treatments of choice in dogs.
-Other medications may be used based on your dog’s condition.
-Your veterinarian will prescribe the appropriate antibiotic treatment for your dog, based on fecal culture and sensitivity results.
+As many infections are mild and self-limiting, treatment with antibiotics may not be warranted.
+In patients that are very ill, or where human exposure is a risk, erythromycin or tylosin are the antibiotics of choice.
+Your veterinarian will prescribe the appropriate antibiotic treatment for your dog based on fecal culture and sensitivity results.
+Other treatments, such as anti-nauseants and pain medications, may be used based on your dog’s condition.

 Although antibiotics may not shorten the duration of illness, they will reduce the number of bacteria excreted in the stool, thereby reducing the risk of infection to other pets or members of the household.